CMMC Level 2 Certification Checklist

 - Develop, document, disseminate, and regularly update policies and procedures needed to satisfy the security requirements for the protection of CUI.

-- Develop a system security plan that includes other relevant information necessary for the protection of CUI such as system components, information types processed, stored, and transmitted by the system, threats to the system, etc.
+- Develop a system security plan that includes other relevant information necessary for the protection of CUI, such as system components, information types processed, stored, and transmitted by the system, threats to the system, etc.

 - Establish rules that describe the responsibilities and expected behavior for system usage and CUI protection.

-System and Service Acquisition
+System and service acquisition

-Organizations should apply systems security engineering principles to system modifications and development and ensure
+Organizations should apply systems security engineering principles to system modifications and development and ensure:

 - Replacing system components when support for the components is no longer available from the developer, vendor, or manufacturer.